okffi/maas-server/README.md

 [Docker](http://docker.io/) is a flavor of machine virtualization tools with neat features.

-This script allows you to:
+`maas-docker.sh` script allows you to:

-    a) create Docker image from official ubuntu:latest and build MaaS API Server environment inside it
+1. create Docker image from official ubuntu:latest and build MaaS API Server environment inside it

-    b) run MaaS API API Server as a docker container
+2. run MaaS API API Server as a docker container

-    d) view running Docker containers
+3. view running Docker containers

-    e) stop a running Docker container
+4. stop a running Docker container

 The script is also capable of updating the base operating system.